 But I digress.
 The question was “can I grow portabella mushrooms?”
 Yes, indeed, you can grow your own portabella mushrooms.
 You can either purchase a kit or start the process on your own, but you will still need to buy the mushroom spores.

 When growing portabella mushrooms, probably the easiest thing to do is buy a handy-dandy kit.
-The kit comes complete with everything you need and requires no effort on your part except to open the box and then mist regularly.
-Place the mushroom kit in a cool, dark area.
-In just a few weeks you will begin to see them sprout.
-Easy peasy.
+The kit comes complete with everything you need and requires no effort on your part except to open the box and

 If you are up for a little bit more of a challenge, you can try growing portabella mushrooms the DIY way.
 As mentioned, you do need to purchase the spores, but the rest is pretty simple.
 Portabella mushroom growing can take place either indoors or out.

 If you are growing outdoors, be sure that daytime temps do not exceed 70 degrees F. (21 C.) and that night temperatures don’t drop below 50 F. (10 C.).